dappnode/DAppNodeDocs/docs/smooth/subscribe-to-smooth/manual.md

 If you have changed your fee recipient to Smooth's address (<code>0xAdFb8D27671F14f297eE94135e266aAFf8752e35</code>) but this warning still appears, it could be because of two reasons:
 <ul>
-    <li>The relays you are registered to are not reflecting the change in fee recipient yet.
-It can take up to a few hours for the relays to reflect your change in fee recipient.
+    <li>The relays you are registered to are not reflecting the change in the fee recipient yet.
+It can take up to a few minutes for the relays to reflect your  fee recipient update.
 This is something that is out of Smooth's control.
-We recommend you to wait a few hours and try again.</li>
+We recommend you to wait a few minutes and try again.</li>
     <li>The fee recipient is only updated in your current <strong>active</strong> relays.
-This means that if you used to be registered to a relay, but you are not anymore, the fee recipient of your validator will not be updated in that relay.
-To solve this, you can either quickly register and unregister again to the outdated relays to force an update the fee recipient there, or continue the subscription normally, since inactive relays won't be used by your validator when submitting a block. </li>
+This means that if you used to be registered to a relay, but you are not using it anymore, the fee recipient of your validator will not be updated in that relay.
+This is something expected and that it wont affect your validator's subscription to Smooth.
+If you want to update the fee recipient in the relays you are no longer registered to, you can quickly register and unregister again to the outdated relays to force an update the fee recipient there.</li>
   </ul>
   To clarify: As long as the fee recipient of your validator is set to Smooth's address in your <a href="http://brain.web3signer.dappnode/">staking brain</a>, you can continue the subscription process normally.
  </details>